scalatron/scalatron.github.com/index.md

 Scalatron comes with a <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/markdown/Scalatron%20Tutorial.md">step-by-step tutorial</a>
-(also as <a href="http://github.com/scalatron/scalatron/raw/master/Scalatron/doc/pdf/Scalatron%20Tutorial.pdf">pdf</a>) that talks you through Scala with increasingly sophisticated bot examples.
+(also as <a href="http://github.com/scalatron/scalatron/raw/master/Scalatron/doc/pdf/Scalatron%20Tutorial.pdf">pdf</a>) that talks you through Scala and bot coding with increasingly sophisticated examples.

 </td>
 </tr>